What are the consequences of shoplifting?

 All felony cases face the possibility of state prison so effective advocacy from an attorney is required.
 If the prosecutor wants you to pay back the value of what was stolen, it is important for you to remain out of jail so that you can work and pay restitution.
 If you are stealing to support a drug habit, a drug rehabilitation program is more effective than jail.
 Maybe you can demonstrate remorse and pay back the community by doing community service.

-Usually first time offenders do not go to jail for shoplifting.
+Usually, first time offenders do not go to jail for shoplifting when the value of the merchandise taken is not particularly high.

 Will getting caught stealing affect getting into college or the military?